-Unused sick leave entitles faculty members to receive compensation upon retirement as stipulated in national agreements based on the rate of sick days used throughout the term of service.
+Unused sick leave entitles faculty members to receive compensation upon retirement (only at retirement age) as stipulated in national agreements based on the rate of sick days used throughout the term of service.

-This compensation is contingent upon timely monthly submission of sick day usage reports to the Human Resources Division.
+This compensation is contingent upon a minimum of 10 years consecutive service in the Technion and timely monthly submission of sick day usage reports to the Human Resources Division.